zeman37/IbmChallenge/README.md

 To run application, open PowerShell/Command Prompt in the same folder where "IbmChallenge-0.0.1-SNAPSHOT.jar" is located.
 Use command:
 `java -jar IbmChallenge-0.0.1-SNAPSHOT.jar` to run the application.
+Application will be accessible via: "http://localhost:8080"

 ## Using Application
+Wait, gif will appear soon:)

 ![](https://github.com/zeman37/IbmChallenge/blob/master/HowToUse.gif?raw=true)